Archive for February, 2008

 Guatemalan Cuisine: Rellenitos

-Rellenitos (little fillings) is the name given to a food made from plantain dough which is molded into a semi-round shaped and filled (thus the name) with a black beans sauce or stuffed with manjar (custard).
+Rellenitos (little fillings) is the name given to a food made from plantain dough which molded into a semi-round shaped and filled (thus the name) with a black beans sauce or stuffed with manjar (custard).
 It is a sweet meal and normally eaten as junk food or as dessert.
 It is one of my favorite Guatemalan desserts and I am sure I am not the only one with a soft spot for this kind of meal.
 Check out this close-up shot of rellenitos to see the black bean sauce filling.

 Public Enemy Number 1: The Plastic Bag